Brindle Hill's Guide To Feeding Your Boston Terrier

 Heather A. Foster, partner at Lieff Cabraser Heimann & Bernstein, LLP, said, "Petcurean and Pet Food Express touted the high-priced Go!
 Natural pet food as a premium product that was one of the 'healthiest pet foods in the world.'
 We believe the evidence will show, as alleged in the complaint, that Go!
 Natural contained substances toxic to animals and this is why so many pets have died."

 BG (Before Grain) - Made by Merrick, they have Bison, Chicken and Salmon formulas.
 The formulas all contain Acai and blueberries.
-Unfortunately, other than the first ingredient (Buffalo for example), the rest of the dry foods conatin chicken and turkey proteins - so they are not useful for avoiding certain proteins due to allergies.
-They also contain yest which is very allergenic for dogs.
+Unfortunately, other than the first ingredient (Buffalo for example), the rest of the dry foods contain chicken and turkey proteins - so they are not useful for avoiding certain proteins due to allergies.
+They also contain yeast which is very allergenic for dogs.
 The canned foods are 100% single meats though.
 They have a canned green tripe.
 Here are some experiences people have had with Merrick:

 March 2008 "Unfortunately, I'm one of "those people" who doesn't believe it 'til they see it...and I have seen the Merrick issues first hand.
 Do you remember when their Wingalings were recalled b/c they ALL had metal staples in it?"
 A customer in Raleigh, NC